-The mission of First Year Experience is to enhance student satisfaction, success, retention, and graduation.
+The mission of First Year Experience is to enhance student satisfaction, persistence, and success.
 Through various programs, we are committed to working collaboratively through the university community to provide students with opportunities to succeed academically, to adjust to college life, and to become familiar with University and community resources.

-All FYE blocks contain a UN 100 course.
+All FYE blocks contain a UN 100 course (Art & Design blocks contain an AD 100 course).
 This course has come to be referred to as the “core” of the block.

 - Weekly, 2 credit, non-academic course;

 - DOES COUNT towards graduation and your GPA;